 We test our algorithm for three objects.
-The test objects are shown in the Figure 5.
-The Wave object is a pair of synthetic 3D sinusoidal surfaces.
-Two surfaces have 10 degree of phase difference in the XY range image plane and 10mm of translation along the Z axis.
-Their height is 50mm and we add random noise to every image point with maximum 12% of the height.
-The second object Angel is a pair of range images obtained from a laser range finder.
+The test objects are shown in the Fig. 5.
+The wave object is a pair of synthetic 3D sinusoidal surfaces.
+Two surfaces have 10 degree of phase difference in the XY range image plane and 10 mm of translation along the Z axis.
+Their height is 50 mm and we add random noise to every image point with maximum 12% of the height.
+The second object angel is a pair of range images obtained from a laser range finder.
 This object is one of the models from the Ohio State University's Range Image Database.
-The two images has 20 degree of rotation angle.
-For the third object Potatohead in Figure 5(c), we test both pair-wise and multi-view registration.
-We obtain 8 range images of the object.
+The two images has 20° of rotation angle.
+For the third object potatohead in Fig. 5(c), we test both pairwise and multi-view registration.
+We obtain eight range images of the object.
 Range images of the object have some erroneous points on their surfaces.
 The number of points and triangles on the test objects are shown in the Table 1.
 They are the number of points and triangles on the surface of the first view, but the numbers of the others are also similar.

-Figure 5.
-Point clouds models of test objects. (a) Wave (b) Angel (c) Potatohead
+Fig. 5.
+Point clouds models of test objects: (a) wave, (b) angel, (c) potatohead.